In-Training Defenses against Emergent Misalignment in Language Models: Related Work

-A more promising mitigation strategy is explored in \citet{turner2025narrow}, a study contemporaneous to ours.
-Here, an additional regularization term proportional to the KL divergence between the trained checkpoint and the original model is added to the loss during training.
-This prevents EMA from ever arising, while still allowing the model to learn the narrowly misaligned task.
-However, the method is fragile: the regularized, narrowly misaligned solution achieves higher loss on the training dataset and readily generalizes to out-of-domain misalignment with minimal non-regularized training.
-Our study demonstrates another limitation of KL-divergence: The ability to learn benign tasks that differ significantly from the reference model's prior.
-To our knowledge, no method has yet been found that robustly prevents EMA without editing model internals after training.

-\paragraph{Dangerous behavior emerging during training} Recent empirical work indicates that dangerous behaviours can surface while a model is still being trained, making ex-ante alignment essential. \citet{hubinger2024sleeper} train “sleeper agents” that appear benign yet insert exploitable code when a hidden trigger is present; the back-door persists through supervised, RLHF and adversarial safety fine-tuning, showing that misaligned objectives may entrench themselves mid-training.
-But even without a pre-existing back-door, reinforcement learning can evoke undesirable or dangerous behavior in base models.
-For example, \citet{baker2025monitoring} observe various cases of reward hacking during the training of OpenAI's o1.
-Anthropic reports that both alignment faking~\citep{greenblatt2024alignment} and blackmailing~\citep{anthropic2025systemcard} can appear during training. \citet{pan2023rewards} observe that agents optimized purely for reward in the MACHIAVELLI benchmark begin to exhibit power-seeking and moral-violation tendencies early in optimization, with these behaviors intensifying as training proceeds.
+\paragraph{Dangerous Behavior Emerging During Training} Recent empirical work indicates that dangerous behaviors can surface while a model is still being trained. \citet{hubinger2024sleeper} show that pre-existing back-doors can persist through supervised RLHF and adversarial safety fine-tuning, showing that misaligned objectives can establish themselves mid-training.
+But even without a pre-existing back-door, reinforcement learning can evoke undesirable or dangerous behavior in base models, exemplified through reports of reward hacking during the training of OpenAI's o1~\citep{baker2025monitoring}, and the observation of alignment faking~\citep{greenblatt2024alignment} and blackmailing~\citep{anthropic2025systemcard} during training. \citet{pan2023rewards} observe that agents optimized purely for reward in the MACHIAVELLI benchmark begin to exhibit power-seeking and moral-violation tendencies early in optimization, with these behaviors intensifying as training proceeds.
 Indeed, the analysis by \citet{he2025evaluating} suggests that reasoning models are more likely to converge to dangerous instrumental goals like power-seeking.
 Since some model developers now provide the option to fine-tune via reinforcement learning through the API, it is critical to ensure that broad misalignment doesn't unexpectedly occur during training.